craigmaloney/pygame_book/source/chapter1/index.rst

     :lineno-start: 6
     :linenos:

-The first event constant we import is KEYDOWN, which is the code Pygame sends when a key is pressed down.
-We use this to determine if a key is currently being pressed.
+The first event constant imported is KEYDOWN, which is the code Pygame sends when a key is pressed down.
+We use this event in conjunction with other keyboard events to determine if a key is currently being pressed.

 .. literalinclude:: program3.py
     :language: python